 More on Quimper Marks

-Systematic marking of Quimper pottery was not a practice prior to the later half of the 19th century.
+Systematic marking of Quimper pottery was not a practice prior to the latter half of the 19th century.
 Some marks were officially registered only after being in use for decades and others were used by competing firms long after the original pottery went out of business.
 Some pieces were commissioned for specific retailers such as Macy’s, Carson Pirie Scott or Tiffany, and feature their marks with or without the mention of Quimper.

 When it comes to values, keep in mind that "Quimper is a hand-painted art pottery and therefore there are individual characteristics that affect the value of each piece.
 For example, just because one piece of Quimper pottery is older than another does not automatically guarantee a higher value for the older example.
 There are newer pieces that are artistically superior to earlier examples and thus a newer piece may have a higher value," according to author Adela Meadows, of "Quimper Pottery: A Guide to Origins, Styles, and Values."